Next: , Previous: , Up: mino [Contents][Index]

 $ mino

-on your console (or xterm) and it will run.
-If you want to load a file into mino on startup:
+on your console (or GUI terminal) and the editor will run.
+If you want to load a file into mino on startup, run:

 To reset the configuration file: